-With its extensive second-growth redwood groves, Oakland's Joaquin Miller Park is one of the best examples of the surprisingly lush landscapes found in the Oakland Hills.
-The park isn't all redwoods, though; there's a nice variety of scenery.
+With its extensive second-growth redwood groves, Joaquin Miller Park is one of the best examples of the Oakland Hills’ surprisingly lush landscapes.
+The park isn’t all redwoods, though; there’s a nice variety of scenery.
 The park is quite popular, especially the relatively level Sequoia Bayview and Sunset Trails.
-And although it looks tiny compared to the nearby regional parks, it feels pretty expansive when you're hiking it.
+And although it looks tiny compared to the nearby regional parks, it feels pretty expansive when you’re hiking it.

 The recommended hike combines the two most scenic parts of the park: a lush redwood-filled gorge on the Palos Colorados Trail and a hilltop redwood grove on the Big Trees Trail.